The

 of the ministry.
 If you hear the wrong teachers, then you will not hear the

 things that will help you grow in Christ.
-“Faith cometh by hearing, and hearing by the Word of God.”
+“Faith

-Many believers have become more legalistic because the teachings that they have
+cometh by hearing, and hearing by the Word of God.”
+Many believers have become more legalistic because the teachings that

-against the legalism that came into their midst.
+well-armed against the legalism that came into their midst.

 The

-Bible says in Galatians 4:21-23, “Tell me,
+Bible says in Galatians 4:21-23, “Tell me, you

-wants to live by the principles of the Old Testament should make sure that they
+to live by the principles of the Old Testament should make sure that they

 the most important persons of the Old Testament.